• Skip to main content

 If, however, you are going to serve it on a charcuterie board, then we advise you leave it in as big of pieces as possible.

-The smoke WILL penetrate to the interior once you've let the cheese mellow for a couple weeks after smoking it.
+The smoke WILL penetrate to the interior once you've let the cheese mellow for a few days after smoking it.

 More on that below.